Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of Counterfactual Explanations: Abstract

 \section{Abstract}

-This position paper argues that, to its detriment, transparency research overlooks many foundational concepts of artificial intelligence.
-Here, we focus on uncertainty quantification -- in the context of ante-hoc interpretability and counterfactual explainability -- showing how its adoption could address key challenges in the field.
-First, we posit that uncertainty and ante-hoc interpretability offer complementary views of the same underlying idea; second, we assert that uncertainty provides a principled unifying framework for counterfactual explainability.
-Consequently, inherently transparent models can benefit from human-centred explanatory insights -- like counterfactuals -- which are otherwise missing.
-At a higher level, integrating artificial intelligence fundamentals into transparency research promises to yield more reliable, robust and understandable predictive models.
+In this paper we argue that, to its detriment, transparency research overlooks many foundational concepts of artificial intelligence.
+As an illustrating example we focus on uncertainty quantification in the context of counterfactual explainability, demonstrating that its broader adoption could address key challenges in the field.
+To this end, we show how uncertainty can provide a principled unifying framework for counterfactual explainability by expressing the core counterfactual properties in terms of uncertainty, allowing us to build two variants of an explainer upon them -- one based solely on uncertainty estimates and another pairing them with distance measured in the feature space.
+Our comprehensive experiments illustrate highly competitive performance of our framework when compared to many state-of-the-art methods despite its radically simple design.
+More broadly, the paper demonstrates that integrating artificial intelligence fundamentals into transparency research promises to yield more reliable, robust and understandable predictive models.
+We posit that making artificial intelligence explainability truly uncertainty-aware is the first step towards this goal.